Atypon-OpenSource/manuscripts-article-editor/README.md

 - Run `yarn docker-compose:client down` to stop and remove the client.
 - Optionally, run `yarn docker-compose:server down -v` to stop and remove the server and delete the data volumes.

+## Running tests with TestCafé locally

+1. Follow the steps in "Running in Docker", above.
+1. Run `yarn testcafe chrome tests` to run the tests in Chrome.

 ## Development

 See the [`manuscripts-frontend` wiki](https://gitlab.com/mpapp-private/manuscripts-frontend/wikis/) for more information.